-- · Enhancing the application
+- Enhancing the application

 - · Reducing the amount of data returned

 - Configuring the network packet size parameter with a reasonable number that avoids many packets from being sent or received (causing overhead)

 - Reconfiguring the network configuration

-To examine network activity do one of the following
+To examine network activity

-- 1. Examine the In Sybase graph and check the Network I/O Wait value. - Check the Task Context Switches Reasons graph to see if Network Packet Sent is a major cause of task switching. - If so, check the applications on the problematic instance to see if it's possible to reduce the amount of data returned.
+- 1. Examine the In Sybase graph and check the Network I/O Wait value. - 2.
+Check the Task Context Switches Reasons graph to see if Network Packet Sent is a major cause of task switching. - If so, check the applications on the problematic instance to see if it's possible to reduce the amount of data returned.